When and what to learn in a changing world: Introduction

 In this paper, I study a dynamic model of optimal information acquisition about a changing world, which provides a rich yet tractable way to capture the relation between the timing and content of infrequent information acquisition.
 A decision maker (DM) takes an action repeatedly at every instant; flow payoffs depend on their action choice and on an unobserved binary state of the world which changes over time.
 The DM sequentially chooses times at which they wish to acquire some information, which entails a fixed cost.
 At each such time they also flexibly decide what to learn, which entails a variable cost.
 The model is introduced in \hyref{Section}{sec:Model}.

 The first contribution of the paper is to rigorously solve the problem (\hyref{Section}{sec:Characterization-Of-Solutions}).
-Well-known difficulties arise from the recursive nature of the value of information: the incentives to acquire information today simultaneously depend on all of the information the DM expects to acquire in the future and how the state changes; as a result, potentially complex learning dynamics induce nonlinear continuation values.
-However, the combination of the continuous time structure with infrequent information acquisition stemming from fixed costs makes this model tractable.
+Well-known difficulties arise from the recursive nature of the value of information: the incentives to acquire information today simultaneously depend on all future expected information and how the state changes; as a result, potentially complex learning dynamics induce nonlinear continuation values.
+However, the combination of the continuous time structure with infrequent information acquisition makes this model tractable.
 I derive an appropriate Bellman equation that decomposes the DM's problem into a static optimal information acquisition problem and an optimal stopping problem.
 I show that the value function uniquely solves this equation even though the Bellman operator is not a contraction (\hyref{Theorem}{thm:recursive-characterization}).
 Optimal policies must consistently combine properties derived from optimal stopping and static information acquisition.
-This enables the precise characterization of optimal dynamic information acquisition (\hyref{Theorem}{thm:optimal-policies}), which is described by two nested collections of belief intervals.
+This enables the precise characterization of optimal information acquisition (\hyref{Theorem}{thm:optimal-policies}), which is described by two nested collections of belief intervals.

 Second, I study the induced dynamics of information acquisition (\hyref{Section}{sec:Dynamics}).
 The main result is that optimal information acquisition must eventually either stop or settle into a simple repeating cycle (\hyref{Theorem}{thm:long-run-dynamics}).
 In the cyclical case, information is acquired at regular intervals of time, when uncertainty reaches specific thresholds.
 Updates lead to two possible outcomes, captured by two "target posterior beliefs" reflecting endogenously chosen levels of relative confidence that one state is more likely than average.
 Each possible outcome leads to a waiting period of fixed length until the next update.
 In practice, this rules out more complex strategies with intermediary or irregular updates.
 This further simplifies the long run dynamics of optimal information acquisition: the problem reduces to choosing the \emph{content} and \emph{frequency} of updates (\hyref{Proposition}{prop:directly-stationary-problem}); resulting expected payoffs have closed form expressions.